Is it Redness or Rosacea? Here’s How to Tell

 Understanding rosacea is the first step toward identifying it.
 Use the tips described above to help you determine whether you need to see a dermatologist about your red skin.

-If you are experiencing persistent skin redness, schedule a consultation with the experts at Franks Dermatology by calling (501) 246-1042.
+If you experience persistent skin redness, schedule a consultation with the experts at Franks Dermatology by calling (501) 246-1042.
 Professional diagnosis and treatment is essential for managing your symptoms and keeping your skin as healthy as possible.